boxblinkracer/phpunuhi/README.md

 times within a single locale.

 You need to configure this rule per locale.
-If you want to configure all locales (or all that are not explicitely configured), you can use the wildcard for the rest.
+If you want to configure all locales (or all that are not explicitly configured), you can use the wildcard for the rest.

 ```xml